zaki-1337/brushify-java-paint-clone/README.md

-# Desktop Paint Application
+# Brushify - an MS Paint Clone made with Java

-A paint application created using Java's Swing architecture.
-Features include opening, saving, free-hand drawing, insertion of text, and more.
+Features include opening & saving images, free-hand drawing, insertion of images, text, shapes and more.

 ## Preview (to be updated):
 <img src="http://i.imgur.com/eRWLGvu.jpg">